 December 4, 1968 -- Eddie Joyal scored a natural hat trick in LA's 3-1 home win.
-The Kings held a 25-5 shots advantage after two periods but the game was tied 1-1.
-In the game, LA outshot the Flyers 38-14.
-Dennis Roy, an NHL off ice official in Los Angeles where he was on the staff of the Canadian Consulate. served as the Flyers' backup netminder after both Doug Favell and Bernie Parent (who played) had the flu.
+The game was tied 1-1 despite the Kings owning a 25-5 shots advantage after two periods (finished 38-14).
+Dennis Roy, an NHL off ice official in Los Angeles where he was on the staff of the Canadian Consulate, served as the Flyers' backup netminder after both Doug Favell and Bernie Parent (who played and made 35 saves) had the flu.
 Roy wore number 1, which was Favell's number at the time.

 December 21, 1968 -- Doug Favell made 45 saves and the Flyers skated to a 2-1 victory.
 The Kings held a 32-14 shot advantage after two periods (46-19 in the game) but the Flyers led 2-0.
 Gary Dornhoefer returned to action after missing a month due to a cracked left ankle.

 March 1, 1969 -- The Kings' Bob Wall scored on the PP with 0:59 to play and the teams skated to a 2-2 tie at LA.
 Andre Lacroix scored twice in the first period to give Philly a 2-0 lead, which held up until the third period when LA scored twice.
 Bernie Parent made 30 saves and Gerry Desjardins stopped 31 shots.

 March 6, 1969 -- Bernie Parent made 32 saves and Andre Lacroix had three (1-2-3) points in Philly's 5-1 home win.